Cerebellum Gross Anatomy

 There are over 206 bones in the human body that are interconnected by a myriad of ligaments.
 They provide support for over 650 skeletal muscles that facilitate the process of locomotion.
 While these skeletal muscles are mostly under the influence of the somatic nervous system, there are involuntary impulses that help in the maintenance of muscle tone, balance and posture.
 These impulses are generated and regulated at the level of the cerebellum.
 In addition to the aforementioned tasks, the cerebellum is also responsible for the coordination of volitional activities such as the acrobatics performed while rushing to get dressed at 7:59 am for that 8:00 am anatomy class.
 This article will be centred on the general structure and organization of the cerebellum and its blood supply.

 When viewed from the superior (tentorial) surface, it is easy to appreciate that the cerebellum has a central, vertically protruding structure that runs anteroposteriorly known as the superior vermis.
-The superior vermis commences at the anterior cerebellar notch, and then curves 180o at the posterior cerebellar notch and continues along the midline of the inferior (occipital) surface as the inferior vermis.
+The superior vermis commences at the anterior cerebellar notch, and then curves 180 degrees at the posterior cerebellar notch.
+It continues along the midline of the inferior (occipital) surface as the inferior vermis.
 Bilateral to the vermis (both superior and inferior) are the cerebellar hemispheres.

 The vermal lobules are assigned Roman Numerals I – X. They can be better appreciated when the cerebellum is divided along the midline of the vermis.
 In this section, the cerebellum has a cauliflower appearance and the lobules are numbered in a clockwise manner, with the apex of the first lobule at the 10:00 position.
 The lobules can be better remembered with the aid of the following mnemonic: “Loving Caring Children Donate Food To Poor Unfed Needy”.